Pretzel Tech Handles Extreme Peaks in Demand with a Multi-Platform Architecture Centered on Heroku

 As a small team, the Pretzel Tech developers have a laser-like focus on minimizing distractions.
 For them, the right tool is the one that helps them to execute fastest.
 By putting Heroku at the center of the Pretzel Rocks application architecture, they have been able to minimize how much time they spend managing ops, and are better able to prioritize delivering features into production.

 And it's not only the core Heroku platform that has made Pretzel Tech a low-touch operation.
-By using Heroku Redis, Pretzel Tech has a low-ops solution to reduce the read-load on its Heroku Postgres database.
+By using Heroku Data for Redis, Pretzel Tech has a low-ops solution to reduce the read-load on its Heroku Postgres database.
 Similarly, the Scout APM application monitoring add-on and Papertrail logging add-on have been crucial in identifying inefficiencies both in Pretzel Tech's application code and database architecture.

 I hate doing ops, which is why I love Heroku.
 Heroku lets me focus on writing code that delivers value to my users.
 Nate Beck, Founder, Pretzel Tech